Do you constantly find yourself wishing you had more hours in the day?

 When you don’t start with a plan to control your own business, it will control you.

 I know what it’s like to start your own business and feel completely out of control.
-Like you don’t control your time, your income, or even your decisions (to some degree).
+Your time, your income, or even your decisions (to some degree) feel like a total mess.

 My wife, Caroline, has felt the same way.